 Jordan W. Moon

-I'm a research fellow at the Institute for Advanced Study in Toulouse (IAST) in the Toulouse School of Economics.
-Starting in 2024, I will be a lecturer (assistant professor) in the Centre for Culture and Evolution and Brunel University London.
-My PhD is in social psychology from Arizona State University
+I'm a lecturer (assistant professor) in the Centre for Culture and Evolution at Brunel University London.
+Previously, I was a research fellow at the Institute for Advanced Study in Toulouse (IAST) in the Toulouse School of Economics and the Université Toulouse Capitole.
+My PhD is from Arizona State University

 I am currently funded by the Templeton World Charity Foundation, Inc. to examine the effects of religious fasting.
 In 2023, I received the Early Career Award from the International Association for the Psychology of Religion.